Jasonrve/rancher-devops-operator/README.md

 - **ProjectController**: Reconciles the CRD with actual Rancher state
 - **RancherApiService**: Handles communication with the Rancher API
 - **RancherAuthService**: Manages authentication (token or username/password)
+- **RancherWebSocketService**: Monitors Rancher namespace creation events in real-time via WebSocket API
 - **MetricsService**: Exposes Prometheus metrics on port 9090
 - **KubernetesEventService**: Creates Kubernetes events for visibility

+### Real-Time Event Monitoring

+The operator maintains a WebSocket connection to Rancher's `/v3/subscribe` API to monitor namespace creation events.
+When the `Observe` management policy is enabled on a Project CRD, the operator automatically updates the CRD's namespace list whenever a matching namespace is created in Rancher.
+This enables:
+- **Event-Driven Updates**: No polling required—namespace additions are reflected immediately
+- **Selective Monitoring**: Only CRDs with `Observe` policy receive updates
+- **Connection Resilience**: Automatic reconnection with exponential backoff on failures

 ## Observability